JonTDean/Lesson10-Is-Horrible/README.md

 		</li>
 		<br/>
 		<li>
 			<p>In the development field, recreating something that exists is bad practice and only horrible developers would even suggest doing that.
-Because we are amazing developers (and not savages) let's use this site and connect to it's <a href="https://taxee.io/dashboard">API service</a>.</p>
+Because we are amazing developers (and not savages) let's use an API and connect to it: <a href="https://taxee.io/dashboard">Taxee API service</a>.</p>
 		</li>
 		<br/>
 		<br/>